Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Geometry from the Effective Action and Curved Momentum Source

-We now focus on the static, rest-frame limit, where \( \dot{q}^\mu = (1, 0, 0) \).
-In the usual relativistic setting, the condition \( \dot{q}^2 = -1 \) follows from parametrizing the worldline by proper time, since the action is proportional to the proper length.
-However, in our case the action includes higher-order corrections and is no longer proportional to arc length.
-The parameter \( \tau \) is therefore not geometrically identified with proper time.
-Nevertheless, because the action is reparametrization invariant, we can fix the gauge \( \dot{q}^2 = -1 \) as a convenient choice.
+{We now focus on the static rest--frame configuration of the particle, for which $\dot q^\mu=(1,0,0)$.
+In the usual relativistic point particle action the worldline parameter coincides with proper time, since the action is proportional to the proper length of the trajectory.
+In the present case the effective action contains higher powers of the invariant quantity $X=-g_{\mu\nu}\dot q^\mu\dot q^\nu$ and is therefore not proportional to the arc length.
+Consequently the parameter $\tau$ does not coincide with proper time.}

+{As shown in the previous section, the equations of motion imply that $X=-g_{\mu\nu}\dot q^\mu\dot q^\nu$ remains constant along the worldline.
+In the rest frame we may therefore normalize the velocity such that $\dot q^2=-1$, corresponding to a timelike trajectory.}